OpenSecEd/software/README.md

 The source files are structured as follows:

 - `overview` contains slides giving an overview of the area.
+- `stacksmahlab` is a submodule containing lab instructions for experimenting with stack smashing.
+- `malwarelab` is a submodule containing lab instructions for experimenting with self-replicating and reproducible binaries.

 In each directory the files are structured as follows: